WRC 4: FIA World Rally Championship

 WRC 4: FIA World Rally Championship is the official racing video game of the 2013 World Rally Championship season.
-It was developed by Milestone srl being the last WRC Videogame to be developed by Milestone.
+It was developed by Milestone, and is the most recent WRC Videogame to be developed by Milestone.
 WRC 4 was released in Europe on 25 October 2013.

 Per the calendar, Rally New Zealand was removed from the previous game, while Rallye Deutschland and Rally Mexico both had revised routes.

 Reception

 The game had mixed reviews.
 The general consensus is that "the career mode is a lot of fun and the tracks are varied.
 On the other hand, the game lacks challenge, has an overabundance of loading times and disappoints audiovisually."
 It got to number 21 in the UK sales charts.